 Faculty members who lead study away programs make an invaluable contribution to internationalizing the Missouri Western experience.
 Students who might not otherwise consider studying away are often willing to participate in a short-term program led by a trusted faculty member.

 Any faculty member in any discipline can propose a study away course.
-Before formulating a proposal, you should meet with the staff of Study Away at the Western Institute to discuss your plans, to learn about the policies/procedures governing study away courses, and to map out a very rough budget for the course.
+Before formulating a proposal, you should meet with the staff of Study Away Office to discuss your plans, to learn about the policies/procedures governing study away courses, and to map out a very rough budget for the course.
 Call the Study Away Office to get started.

 All proposed study away courses must be approved by your departmental chairperson, college or school dean, and staff in the Study Away Office.

 It is never too early to submit a proposal for approval.
 We recommend that proposals be submitted at least nine (9) months before the course is to be offered.
 Proposals may be submitted as early as eighteen (18) months in advance.
-Proposals submitted six (6) months in advance may not be approved by the Western Institute.
+Proposals submitted six (6) months in advance may not be approved by the Study Away Office.

-The Western Institute will only consider complete proposals.
+The Study Away Office will only consider complete proposals.
 A complete proposal consists of two elements: